Havertz gives Chelsea moment of joy after turbulent week

 LONDON (AP) — A week of unprecedented turmoil for Chelsea ended with a moment of joy.

-In a game that came to symbolize the Premier League’s connections to so-called “sportswashing” by unsavoury owners, Kai Havertz netted an 89th-minute winner to give Chelsea 1-0 victory over Newcastle in the Premier League on Sunday.
+In a game that came to symbolize the Premier League’s connections to so-called “sportswashing” by unsavory owners, Kai Havertz netted an 89th-minute winner to give Chelsea a 1-0 victory over Newcastle in the Premier League on Sunday.

 Havertz used an exquisite first touch to control a cross into the box and then slotted a calm finish into the net to set off wild celebrations among the capacity crowd at Stamford Bridge.